reflectoring/reflectoring.github.io/content/blog/2023/2023-08-04-CICD-Deploying-Node.js-Application-EC2-instance.md

 Next, we'll create a GitHub action workflow outlining the CI/CD steps to be executed when changes are pushed to our GitHub repository.

-## Create a Node.js GitHub Actions workflow.
+## Create a Node.Js Github Actions Workflow.
 Git Actions workflow automatically triggers necessary deployment steps on new code pushes or changes.
 It executes tasks defined in the workflow configuration.
 GitHub logs the workflow progress for monitoring.

 In case of an error or failure, a red check mark appears in the logs, indicating an issue.
 Developers can review the log, fix the problem, and push changes to trigger a new workflow.
 A green check mark confirms a smooth workflow with successful tests and deployment.
 This visual feedback system ensures our codebase's health and verifies the application's functionality.